 This course combines theory with practical aspects of how children learn mathematics.
 Students learn how to help young children to develop numerical relationships and geometric patterns.
 This course is of particular value to Child Development majors, prospective elementary school teachers and parents.
-Prerequisite: CSE099, MAT096 notions of statistics of particular value to prospective school teachers and paraprofessionals.
+Prerequisite: CSE099, MAT096

-MAT104 Mathematics in Elementary Education
+MAT104 Mathematics in Elementary Education 3 credits: 3 hours

 This is the second course of a sequence devoted to the study of how children learn mathematics.
 The course examines the mathematics curriculum of the elementary school with an emphasis on how to teach it.
-Among the topics included are operations on rationals, geometry, measurement, and basic
+Among the topics included are operations on rationals, geometry, measurement, and basic notions of statistics of particular value to prospective school teachers and paraprofessionals.
+Prerequisite: MAT103